 - Setting environment variables to specify a target's default server and initial localization values.
-The values of DSQUERY and DSLISTEN are used, respectively, if the Open Client and Open Server applications do not explicitly specify a name of a server. - Ensuring that the target server's address is available. - Configuring your network driver, if needed.
+The values of DSQUERY and DSLISTEN are used, respectively, if the Open Client and Open Server applications do not explicitly specify a server name. - Ensuring that the target server's address is available. - Configuring your network driver, if needed.